What are Direct Hire Orders?

-Step 2: Select the order type of direct hire, as shown:
+- Select the order type of "Direct Hire", as shown:

 From the details page, users will notice that general layout is the same as that of a temp order other than the Direct Hire Details tab and the differences within the financial details section.

-Step 3: Utilize the financial details section to enter a salary, fee percentage, or straight fee for the placement.
+Utilize the financial details section to enter a salary, fee percentage, or straight fee for the placement.
 Fee percentages can be setup as a default from the customer record within the invoice setup, misc. section.
 If the fee percentage was setup as a default from the customer record it will automatically populate.
-Once the salary has been entered into the financial details area, users may place a fee directly into the field or utilize the fee Percentage area to calculate the total of the Fee.
+Once the salary has been entered into the financial details area, users may place a fee directly into the field or utilize the fee percentage area to calculate the total fee.

 Example: If you enter a salary of $50,000 and a fee percentage of 10%, the fee field will automatically calculate a fee of $5,000:

 *Note* If you do not use the fee percentage to calculate the fee, leave this field blank